-In parts of South Wales urban split phase networks have been historically been provided.
+In parts of South Wales urban split phase networks have historically been used.
 In these locations conventional 3 phase ground mounted transformers have, in some cases, been configured for split phase.
+In such cases the transformer rating is assumed to be 2/3 of the nameplate rating.
 These networks should be replaced by 3 phase networks where the opportunity arises.
-In these specific locations existing ground mounted split phase transformers may be replaced like for like or replaced by larger split phase transformers where it is not practical to upgrade the 11kV circuits to three phase.
+Where this is impractical ground mounted split phase transformers may be replaced like for like or by larger split phase transformers.

 - (h) Free standing Pole mounted transformers (i.e. connected by 11kV underground cable) may be used / installed as long as consents / planning issues are satisfied and the risk of inadvertent contact with live conductors is negligible.
-The following sites are deemed to be unsuitable for free standing pole mounted transformers:

-- Construction sites

-- Play grounds

-- Sites utilising cranes or forklifts

-- (i) LV linking facilities shall be provided where this can be achieved at a reasonable cost (i.e. where there are other suitable cables/lines installed in close proximity to the substation's LV circuits).

-- (j) WPD owned LV cabinets shall include suitably rated generator connectors, as specified in EE SPEC16, to facilitate the connection of mobile generators. - (k) When designing the connection to a new distribution substation consideration shall be given to the distance between the substation site and the existing 11kV or 6.6kV circuit.
-If the distance is substantial a "ringed" connection would: - be expensive (due to the length of cable and trenching) - increase the circuit impedance of the main circuit which, in turn, will increase the voltage drop / rise beyond the new substation. - reduce the prospective short circuit level along the circuit which reduces the ability of protection to detect faults.
+The following sites are deemed to be unsuitable for free standing pole mounted transformers: - Construction sites - Play grounds - Sites utilising cranes or forklifts - (i) LV linking facilities shall be provided where this can be achieved at a reasonable cost (i.e. where there are other suitable cables/lines installed in close proximity to the substation's LV circuits). - (j) WPD owned LV cabinets shall include suitably rated generator connectors, as specified in EE SPEC16, to facilitate the connection of mobile generators. - (k) When designing the connection to a new distribution substation consideration shall be given to the distance between the substation site and the existing 11kV or 6.6kV circuit.
+If the distance is substantial a "ringed" connection would: - be expensive (due to the length of cable and trenching) - increase the circuit impedance of the main circuit which, in turn, will increase the voltage drop / rise beyond the new substation.

+- reduce the prospective short circuit level along the circuit which reduces the ability of protection to detect faults.
 This may give rise to longer protection operating times and could also have adverse impact on power quality. - increase system losses.

-Given the above points, where the distance between the new substation and existing cable is 1000m or more and a ringed connection is required it is recommended that the RMU is interconnected with an alternative circuit (via a normal open point) rather than ringed into the same circuit, as shown in Figure 1.
-Where the site is remote from an additional circuit the arrangement shown in Figure 2 could be used instead.
+Given the above points, where the distance between the new substation and existing cable is 1000m or more and a ringed connection is required it is recommended that the RMU is interconnected with an alternative circuit (via a normal open point) rather than ringed into the same circuit, as shown in Figure 2.
+Where the site is remote from an additional circuit the arrangement shown in Figure 3 could be used instead.